Report: Lack of leadership led to Kansas player’s death

 "A cause of death was a poorly designed and administered conditioning test for an unconditioned, non-acclimatized student-athlete at an altitude with 9% less oxygen than he was accustomed to at his home” in Neptune, New Jersey, the report said.

+The college declined to comment Thursday on the report, instead referring The Associated Press to Tuesday’s news release that outlined several changes taken by the college to improve practices in athletics since Bradforth’s death.
+Those include hiring a conditioning coach and third athletic trainer, as well as developing protocol for recognizing and treating heat-related illness.

+The college said it is “hopeful that the report will serve to answer any questions that still remain for Braeden’s family and continues to extend condolences following the tragedy.”

-The college was not sufficiently prepared to ensure safety at practice or to deal with exertional heat illness, the report said.
+Investigators wrote that the college was not sufficiently prepared to ensure safety at practice or to deal with exertional heat illness.
 No college athletic training or coaching staff member and no emergency medical service or hospital emergency department personnel identified or treated Bradforth’s escalating symptoms of the heat stroke that caused his death, it found.

+“Conditioning related fatalities are preventable,” the report concluded.
+“Institutions should establish standards for workout design, hold coaches accountable, plan for and ensure compliance with sound policies and empower athletic health care providers with authority over medical decisions.”

+Bradforth’s core temperature was “never assessed and no effective method of cooling him was ever implemented,” the report said.
+“A contributing cause of death was the failure to timely identify and treat Braeden Bradforth’s exertional heat illness.”

 A timeline included in the report detailed the 73 minutes that passed from the moment Bradforth left the stadium to his arrival at the hospital.